-The natural mortality of SST is controversial and can be explained through the difficulty of ageing this species.
-In the GOA Thornyhead assessment, Gaichas and Ianelli (2003), presented a lengthy discussion of the various natural mortality estimates from several studies.
-The variability in natural mortality stems from the ongoing challenge to estimate ages of SST.
+Estimates of natural mortality of SST have been variable due to the difficulty of ageing this species.
+In the GOA shortspine thornyhead assessment, Gaichas and Ianelli (2003), presented discussion of the natural mortality estimates from several studies.
 Several studies have calculated natural mortality differently due to the age of their oldest sample.
 Miller (1985) estimated natural mortality to be 0.07 from a sample of SST in Southeast Alaska whose oldest age was 62 years old.
-Whereas, a study using west coast SST estimated a natural mortality between 0.05-0.07 with the oldest age in the sample being 80 (Kline 1996).
+Whereas, a study using west coast SST estimated a natural mortality between 0.05-0.07 with the oldest age in the sample being 80

+(Kline 1996).
 Pearson and Gunderson (2003) suggest that SST from Alaska have an M = 0.013, based on a study using the gonadosomatic index to estimate natural mortality.
-A natural mortality rate that low would suggest that these fish reach ages well over 100 years.
-The reason for the different rates of natural mortality are based on the different techniques used.
-Miller used surface ageing and break and burn technique, and found that precision and comparability was low.
-Kline (1996) on the other hand used a thin section technique that had better inter-reader ageing agreement, and the radiometric verification technique used strongly supported the otolith ageing technique.
-Subsequent radiometric work by Kastelle et al. (2000), corroborated Kline's results.
+A natural mortality rate that low would suggest that these fish reach maximum ages from 250-350 years.
+One reason for the different rates of natural mortality are based on the different techniques used.
+Miller (1985) used surface ageing and otolith break and burn technique, and found that precision and comparability was low.
+Kline (1996) on the other hand used a thin section technique that had better inter-reader ageing agreement, and radiometric verification strongly supported the otolith ageing technique.
+Subsequent radiometric work by Kastelle et al. (2000) corroborated Kline's results.
 Thus, Kline's methodology and results are presumed to be the most accurate given the uncertainty of ageing SST.
 Furthermore, the maximum age assumption for Pearson and Gunderson's (2003) methodology, doesn't fit life history patterns for any other known deep water fish species.

 Work is currently being done at the Alaska Fisheries Science Center to determine the best ageing technique to use for SST (personal communication Betty Goetz, Age and Growth group, REFM, AFSC).
 Historically, the value of M (0.07) has been used to assess the other rockfish stock, which represents an approximation based on knowledge of rockfish life histories from other areas.
-This value is based on the estimate for shortspine thornyheads (Ianelli and Ito 1994) since this species evidently comprises well over 90% of the other rockfish biomass (as calculated by survey data).
-With this and the information from the 2003 GOA SST SAFE chapter the authors recommend using the natural mortality value of 0.03 for BSAI SST.
-The authors recommend that 0.03 M be used for the portion of the Other rockfish biomass that is SST.
+This value is based on the estimate for shortspine thornyheads (Ianelli and Ito 1994) since this species comprises well over 90% of the other rockfish biomass (as calculated by survey data).